 \begin{lemma} Let $C$ be a separating circuit of $G$ such that all components of $G\del C$ are unbalanced.
 Let $C'$ be a circuit-component of $G\del C$ with $\{u,v\}=V(C)\cap V(C')$.
 Let $P_1$ and $P_2$ be the $(u,v)$-paths of $C$.
-When $C$ is balanced or $G\del C$ has three components, one of the following holds. \begin{itemize} \item[(1)] $G$ is cover-decomposable, or \item[(2)] $G\del C$ has exactly three components, none of which is flow-admissible and one of which properly intersects $P_i$ for each $1\leq i\leq2$. \end{itemize} \end{lemma} \begin{proof} Assume that (1) is not true.
+When $C$ is balanced or $G\del C$ has at least three components, one of the following holds. \begin{itemize} \item[(1)] $G$ is cover-decomposable, or \item[(2)] $G\del C$ has exactly three components, none of which is flow-admissible and one of which properly intersects with $P_i$ for each $1\leq i\leq2$. \end{itemize} \end{lemma} \begin{proof} Assume that (1) is not true.
 Without loss of generality we may assume that $C'=\{e,f\}$.
 Since $C'$ is unbalanced, we may assume that $P_1\cup\{e\}$ and $P_2\cup\{x\}$ are balanced for some $x\in\{e,f\}$.
-Since $G\del C$ has two components, besides $C'$, some component of $G\del C$ intersects in some $P_i$, say $P_2$.
-Since $C$ is balanced or $G\del C$ has three components, $G\del (P_1\cup\{e\})$ has two edge-disjoint unbalanced circuits.
-Since (1) does not hold, $G\del (P_1\cup\{e\})$ is disconnected, so some component of $G\del C$ properly intersects in $P_1$ and is not flow-admissible.
-Repeated the analysis, a component of $G\del C$ properly intersects in $P_2$ and is not flow-admissible.
-So $G\del C$ has three components.
+Since $G\del C$ has at least two components, besides $C'$, some component of $G\del C$ intersects with some $P_i$, say $P_2$.
+Since $C$ is balanced or $G\del C$ has at least three components, $G\del (P_1\cup\{e\})$ has two edge-disjoint unbalanced circuits.
+Since (1) does not hold, $G\del (P_1\cup\{e\})$ is disconnected, so there exists some non-flow-admissible component of $G\del C$ properly intersecting with $P_1$.
+Repeating the analysis, there is also a non-flow-admissible component of $G\del C$ properly intersecting with $P_2$.
+So $G\del C$ has at least three components.